salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 		]
 	}
 }
+/* The Author property is a Relationship Object */
 ```

 * To represent a 1-N or M-N relationship, an array of relationship objects MUST be used.